 Royére’s “Liane” wall light, consists of organically shaped arms with five suspended parchment shades creating a spectacular focal point in any space.
 He offered these lamps in various configurations with varying numbers of lights, c.
 1959.

-Architect – designer Eileen Gray was born into an aristocratic family in Ireland in 1878.
+Architect-designer Eileen Gray was born into an aristocratic family in Ireland in 1878.
 She studied at the prestigious Slade School of Fine Art in London before moving to Paris to study at the Académie Julian.
 Gray quickly assimilated into the city’s bohemian circles and was exposed to the progressive ideas that would define her work.
 Although she didn’t attend the influential Bauhaus school in Germany, she shared many of its philosophies and ideologies.

-After becoming interested in architecture in the 1920s, she quickly shifted towards modernism and what came to be known as the International-style.
+After becoming interested in architecture in the 1920s, she quickly shifted towards modernism and what came to be known as the International style.
 Gray began a relationship with the French-Romanian architect Jean Badovici.
-The pair would eventually design a house together in the south of France, villa E-1027 in Roquebrune-Cap-Martin on the Côte d’Azur.
-At this time she began experimenting with furniture design, creating iconic pieces like the “Bibendum” chair and the “Adjustable Table.”
+The pair would eventually design a house together in the south of France, Villa E-1027 in Roquebrune-Cap-Martin on the Côte d’Azur.
+At this time, she began experimenting with furniture design, creating iconic pieces like the “Bibendum” chair and the “Adjustable Table.”
 Many of her pieces combine a chromed steel frame with some type of upholstery, most notably leather.
 Her furniture was highly sought after by the wealthy elites of Parisian society.
 She soon became one of the most celebrated designers in the city.
-Patrons and collectors alike are drawn to Gray’s designs which are characterized by their simplicity, beauty and functionality from sleek side tables to rugs and elegantly upholstered chairs.
+Patrons and collectors alike are drawn to Gray’s designs, which are characterized by their simplicity, beauty, and functionality, from sleek side tables to rugs and elegantly upholstered chairs.
 Her furniture and objects are true works of art.
 Each piece is carefully designed and crafted to perfection.
 Throughout her career, Gray remained committed to innovation and creativity.